Akshay5623/devops_eng114/README.md

 Continuous Deployment (CDE) goes one step further than CD, with this practice, every change that passes all stages of your production pipeline is released to your customers, there is no human intervention, and only a failed test will prevent a new change to be deployed to production

 ### What is Jenkins?
-Jenkins is a self-contained, open source automation server that can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.
+Jenkins is a self-contained, open source automation server that can be used to automate all sorts of tasks related to setting up, building, testing, and delivering or deploying software.

 Jenkins can be installed through native system packages, Docker, or even run standalone by any machine with a Java Runtime Environment (JRE) installed.